- GET INVOLVED

 AT SUGARBUSH – OUR VISION

-The new facility is specifically designed with the Vermont Adaptive participants, volunteers, staff, and community in mind in order to bring year-round accessible sports and recreation to the entire mountain community.
+The new facility is specifically designed with the Vermont Adaptive participants, volunteers, staff, and community in mind in order to bring year-round accessible sports and recreation to the entire mountain community. *Note: Renderings are not exact.

 Main Level – The main level of the new facility will include 1,800 sq. ft. dedicated to our athletes, volunteers and staff.
 The program area serves as the gateway to checking in and prepping for the slopes, and includes accessible restrooms, space for working on and maintaining year-round equipment, participant cubbies, space for equipment storage and more.
 Summer camps, wellness programs and retreats, social events, training seminars and classwork will be offered through- out the year.
 This main level will have plenty of “room to breathe” for everyone to enjoy their entire recreational experience—whether in winter, spring, summer, or fall.